paulwilcox/fluent-data/readMe.md

 ## Announcement(s)

-Version 2.0.0 has a breaking change, hence the major tick in semver.
-This is for the reduce function.
-New syntax is shown in the example below and [here](https://github.com/paulwilcox/fluent-data/wiki/Reducing).
-This new syntax makes under-the-hood code much more straigtforward, and allows more flexibility in the input parameters.
-For instance, I added the capacity to output p-value to correlation output (see [here](https://github.com/paulwilcox/fluent-data/wiki/Reducing#Built-In-Reducers)).
-I could not make this happen using the old syntax.

-Version 2.1.0 adds non-production code (see scratch.js).
-Basically, I'm preparing to develop multiple-regression functionality.
-In doing so, I'm adding matrix algebra capabilities.
-So some of [the future](https://github.com/paulwilcox/fluent-data/wiki/The-Future) is coming sooner than expected.
+Version 2.2.0 allows multiple regression.

+Be on the lookout for release of a matrix object and of the capacity for factor analysis with rotation.

 ## Summary

-Manipulate datasets by chaining methods.
+Manipulate datasets and perform statistics by chaining methods.
 Includes capacity to map, filter, sort, group, reduce, and merge data.
+Built in reducers includes multiple regression.

 `fluent-data` works like many of the methods on `Array.prototype`.
 However, fluent-data makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.

-`fluent-data` syntax is similar to LINQ in c#.
+`fluent-data` syntax is similar to LINQ in C#.
 C# developers frustrated with the lack of a LINQ functionality in javascript may be encouraged by fluent-data.
 Some of the syntax can even be friendlier and more powerful in comparison.

 ## Getting Started